The Way to Wayfinders

 I failed hard (bet you saw that coming).

 Advice from the experts never truly fit my kids/family/life.
 I couldn’t shake the feeling that I’d lost my way somewhere.
-I felt like I never stopped during the day, and crashed into bed exhausted each night.
+I never stopped going during the day, and crashed into bed exhausted each night.
 I worried that this tired, busy life, with no semblance of work/life balance, was my “new normal.”
 I worried that one day I’d wake up living a life I’d stumbled into, instead of one I chose.

 From the ‘momosphere’ of the internet, it seemed that I was just going to have to accept my new role as a ‘hot mess’: a parent who’d lost some of myself, whose answer to “how are you?” would forevermore be “busy”, and who would always feel a little unsure about how to raise my children because, hey, none of us know what we’re doing, right?